boott705/Themeagrams/README.md

 6. When the game is over, you can enter your name (if you haven't already) to be added to the leaderboard.
 7. You can navigate between screens using the on-screen buttons.
 The game features screens for the home, instructions, leaderboards, and game over.

-## Credits
+## Acknowledgements

-This game was created by Bo Ott as personal project for an FBLA Event.
+I personally created this game as a submission for an FBLA event.
 Feel free to reach out to boott705@gmail.com for any inquiries or feedback.